 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
-Webster street, neighborhood access only.
-Adjoins to Mukilteo Speedway as arterial - b.
+Site is undeveloped on existing residential street. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
-Public Transit on Mukiltro Speedway within 1 mile walking distance of site - c.
+Ferry, Train, and Bus stops are located within a 15 min walking distance of approx. 0.7 miles. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?
-On site only.
-No street surface parking.
-Onsite to accommodate 2 to 4 vehicles - d.
+Parking provided in attached 2-car garage. - d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).
-Webster St termitate (asphalt) at the north edge of the property.
-Improvements will be made to the platted Webster St. to access the propose driveway. - e.
+Proposal will require a new curb cut on 4th st. for driveway. - e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.
+Project is located South-West of Mukilteo Ferry Terminal and the Mukilteo Train Station.

-No - f.
+- f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates?
-5 to 10 per day. - g.
+Development is for a single family residential home. - g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.
-No - h.
-Proposed measures to reduce or control transportation impacts, if any: None a.
-Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe.
+No effect. - h.
+Proposed measures to reduce or control transportation impacts, if any: N/A see item G above.